johnnygill/jackanory/blogs/2014/05/11/letter_to_gazette.rst

 start of the article, intrigued us::

-   The young people now coming of are the first in almost a century to embark life in a Bermuda where theit choices are narrowing, not expanding.
+   The young people now coming of are the first in almost a century to embark life in a Bermuda where their choices are narrowing, not expanding.

 We understand where this perception comes from, but feel that this